 A common method to condition the CKD is to use a continuous mixer, like a pug mill.
 Some common problems with pug mills for this type of application is either over saturation or dry pockets of dust.
 This inconsistent mixing process can lead to problems.
 If too much water is added, it can cause solids to harden as soon as the mixer is stopped, causing a headache for the maintenance personnel to break out the hardened dust from around the mixer shaft.
 Another common problem with over saturation is additional water weight that reduces the amount of solids transported in each load.
 This can be costly if shipping a long distance.
 Finally, if the mixture is too wet, it can drain on the roadway from certain types of trucks.

 If the solids are under conditioned and still dry, this can cause dust escaping around the plant site or even as the trucks transport the solids down a public road.
-This is the main reason why the mixer was installed.
+This is the main reason why the industrial mixer shown below was installed.

-By using a high speed, high intensity mixer in a batch process, this can guarantee a dustless mixture discharged into the trucks.
+A high speed, high intensity mixer guarantees a dustless mixture discharged into the trucks.
 Typically a Turbin, or pan style mixer, with paddles rotating at speeds up to 600 feet per minute can condition a batch of CKD in 30 seconds.
 This works because we control each batch by adding the same weight of solids, the same volume of water, and mixing this for the same amount of time.
 This process can be done at rates as high as 200 tons per hour @ 50 pounds per cubic foot.

 A truck driver can start the mixing process from a simple control station mounted next to the truck station.
-Additional options like rubber lined pan and automatic wash down system, reduce the time operations or maintenance personnel need to clean and maintain the mixer.
+Additional options like a rubber lined pan and automatic wash down system, reduce the operational time or maintenance personnel needed to clean and maintain the mixer.